eyala/incubator-datafu/README.md

     ./gradlew test

-To run only one modules's tests - for example, only the DataFu Pig tests:
+To run only one module's tests - for example, only the DataFu Pig tests:

     ./gradlew :datafu-pig:test